 - 12.1 There is no statutory requirement for the impact of the Neighbourhood Plan and its policies to be monitored. - 12.2 Colyton Parish Council will monitor the impact of policies on change in the neighbourhood area by considering the effectiveness of the policies in the planning application decision-making process.
 We will do this by referring to this Plan when reviewing planning applications.
 We will keep a record of the application, any applicable policies, and comment from the Parish Council together with the eventual outcome of the application. - 12.3 A full or partial review of this Plan may be triggered by changes to legislation, changes to national, county-wide or district planning policies, or significant planning issues being raised by the local community which cannot be dealt with effectively by a combination of national, district and/or existing neighbourhood plan policies.
-Five years from the date the Plan is made, we will consider the need and value in undertaking some form of Review.
+The latter stages of preparation and the adoption of a new Local Plan will necessitate the Parish Council considering whether a revised and/or up-dated Neighbourhood plan will be required. - 12.4 Notwithstanding this, five years from the date the Neighbourhood Plan is made, the Parish Council will consider the need and value in undertaking some form of Review.